srinivasulureddy22/my-multijava/README.md

 RELEASE_VERSION=1.0.11a078e
 BRANCH_VERSION=1.0.11a078e.master-SNAPSHOT
 TEST_OPTION=RELEASE_NO_CHECK
-Step 1 Check if releaes exit if it does fail
+Step 1 Check if releases exit if it does fail
 INFO: Skipping step 2 - checking SNAPSHOT_DEPENDENCIES
-Step 3 build branch - fail if build fails for compile or tests we save pushing artifacts [INFO] Scanning for projects...
+Step 3 build branch - fail if the build fails for compile or tests, we save pushing artifacts [INFO] Scanning for projects...
 [INFO] ------------------------------------------------------------------------
 [INFO] Reactor Build Order: